andya17/andya17.github.io/_pages/about.md

 I continue to build upon my studies at Middlebury College, from which I graduated in May 2024 with a B.A. in Environmental Studies and Biology.
 I was fortunate to be able to take many courses in the Geography department, including several which engaged me in GIS.
 I learned about the principles of open source GIS, remote sensing, and cartography, the value of a workflow-based approach for geospatial solutions, and the ways in which spatial analysis addresses important questions in the environmental sector.

-I believe GIS eager to use what I have learned at both of these institutions at a full-time, entry-level environmental and/or geospatial position in Fall 2025.
+I am eager to use what I have learned at both of these institutions at a full-time, entry-level environmental and/or geospatial position in Fall 2025.